betterze/StyleAlign/README.md

 We demonstrate qualitatively and quantitatively that our approach yields state-of-the-art results, while requiring only simple fine-tuning and inversion.

-## Codes will be realeased before Dec !!!
+## Code will be realeased before Dec !!!

 ## Shared Semantic Controls Between Parent and Child Models